9th8/up-to-date-real-world-haskell/1-getting-started.md

 ## Strings and characters

-If you know a language like Perl or C, you\'ll find Haskell\'s notations for strings familiar.
+If you know a language like Perl or C, you'll find Haskell's notations for strings familiar.

 A text string is surrounded by double quotes.